Pharm.D. (Professional Pharmacy)

 Pharmacy Leadership and Administration Concurrent M.S./PGY1-PGY2 Residency

-The Houston Program – comprising an M.S. in Pharmacy Leadership and Administration/PGY1-PGY2 Residency in Health-System Pharmacy Administration – is designed to prepare pharmacists with the knowledge and skills necessary to assume positions of management and leadership in healthcare.
+The Houston Program – comprising a Master of Science in Pharmacy Leadership and Administration/PGY1-PGY2 Residency in Health-System Pharmacy Administration – is designed to prepare pharmacists with the knowledge and skills necessary to assume positions of management and leadership in healthcare.
 Open to Pharm.D. graduates who are eligible for Texas licensure, the program offers a unique opportunity for learning, teaching and collaborating with leading institutions of the world-renowned Texas Medical Center.

 Students will obtain an M.S. in Pharmacy Leadership and Administration with a focus on pharmacy leadership from UHCOP while concurrently complete PGY1 and PGY2 residency training from the following TMC Institutions: CHI St. Luke's Health/Baylor St. Luke's Medical Center, Harris Health System, Houston Methodist Hospital, MD Anderson Cancer Center, Memorial Hermann Health Care System, and Texas Children's Hospital.

 For more information, please visit the M.S./PGY1-PGY2 Residency pages under Graduate Programs section.

 A collaboration between UHCOP and the UH C.T.
 Bauer College of Business, the Pharm.D./Master of Business Administration dual-degree program is designed to meet the increasing demand for pharmacy professionals with advanced business skills and knowledge in areas ranging from operations, finance, project management, marketing and entrepreneurship.